-Enrollment in this course will be determined by recommendation only.
+Enrollment in this course will be determined by placement and/or recommendation.

-The Learning Lab enrichment program has been designed to help students further develop the most pertinent skills in mathematics as deemed by state and national standards.
+The Math Support, Grade 8 enrichment program has been designed to help students further develop the most pertinent skills in mathematics as deemed by state and national standards.
 In a small group setting, students will receive instruction related to individualized needs and abilities.
-The workshop course will support the concepts addressed the Pre-Algebra curriculum.
+This course will support the concepts addressed in the Pre-Algebra curriculum.